atomisthq/docs/docs/pack/kubernetes.md

 creating the needed RBAC resources.
 To create RBAC resources, your Kubernetes user needs admin privileges.
-If your Kubernetes user does not have admin privileges in the cluster or a namespace, someone whose Kuberetes user has those privileges will need to deploy the Atomist utilities.
+If your Kubernetes user does not have admin privileges in the cluster or a namespace, someone whose Kubernetes user has those privileges will need to deploy the Atomist utilities.

 If you see errors like the following when you try to deploy the